 In November 2022, the Company granted to certain employees 710,000 shares of performance-based restricted stock unit awards (the "PSUs") under the 2020 Plan as consideration for services subject to performance conditions with a fair value based on the closing price of the underlying common stock on the date of grant.
-Pursuant to the terms of the PSUs, 65% of each PSU vests upon certification by the Compensation Committee of the Company of achieving a pre-determined performance goal by June 30, 2024, and 35% of each PSU vests upon certification by the Compensation Committee of the Company of achieving a pre-determined performance goal by June 30, 2024.
+Pursuant to the terms of the PSUs, 65% of each PSU vests upon certification by the Compensation Committee of the Company of achieving a pre-determined performance goal by June 30, 2024, and, 35% of each PSU vests upon certification by the Compensation Committee of the Company of achieving a pre-determined performance goal by June 30, 2024.
+In June 2024, pursuant to the terms of the PSUs, the Compensation Committee of the Company approved an extension of the achievement of the performance goal related to the 65% tranche of the PSUs from June 30, 2024 to December 31, 2024.

 Expense recognition for PSUs commences when it is determined that attainment of the performance goal is met.
-During the three months ended March 31, 2024, no performance goal was met, and therefore, no related stock-based compensation expense was recorded.
+During the three and six months ended June 30, 2024, no performance goal was met, and therefore, no related stock-based compensation expense was recorded.

-The following table summarizes the performance-based restricted stock activity under the 2020 plan during the three months ended March 31, 2024:
+The following table summarizes the performance-based restricted stock activity under the 2020 plan during the six months ended June 30, 2024:

-Number of Shares Grant Date Fair Value
+Number of Shares Grant Date e Fair Value

 Outstanding as of December 31, 2023 403,000 \$ 3.38

 Granted -

 Vested -

 Forfeited

-Outstanding as of March 31, 2024 403,000 \$ 3.38
+Outstanding as of June 30, 2024 403,000 \$ 3.38